-Mustaka, Cyperus rotundus, Motha, Mustaka, Bhadramusta (Sans.) or Nut grass (Eng.) is an annual herb with a small, tuberous rootstock.
-The tubers contain an essential oil, fat, sugar, gum, carbohydrates, starch, albuminous matter and an alkaloid.
-Thet are diuretic, emmenagogue, antihelminthic, diaphoretic,
+Mustaka, Cyperus rotundus, Motha, Mustaka, Bhadramusta (Sans.) or Nutgrass (Eng.) is an annual herb with a small, tuberous rootstock.
+The tubers contain essential oil, fat, sugar, gum, carbohydrates, starch, albuminous matter, and an alkaloid.
+They are diuretic, emmenagogue, antihelminthic, diaphoretic,

 Astringent, stimulant and antiseptic.
-Due to stomachic, carminative and cholagogue action with an astringent properties they are used in anorexia, acute dyspepsia, diarrhea, dysentery and congestion of the liver.
-They are used in liver complaints with jaundice, for malarial fever, etc.
+Due to stomachic, carminative and cholagogue action with astringent properties they are used in anorexia, acute dyspepsia, diarrhea, dysentery and congestion of the liver.
+They are used in the liver complaints with jaundice, for malarial fever, etc.

 Motha lowers the viral load on the liver.
-It has anti-inflammatory and hepatoprotective activities which help in liver disorders.
+It has anti-inflammatory and hepatoprotective activities which help in the liver disorders.

 Shunthi (Synonyms: Zingiber officinale, Sukku, Chukku, Aushadha, Muhaushadha, Nagara, Vishva, Vishvabheshaja, Shringavera, Vishva) is dry ginger powder.
 It is hot in potency and increases Pitta and decreases Kapha.
 It is a digestive stimulant.
 Ginger is also used to give relief in seasickness and morning sickness.

 Dhaiphul / Dhatriphul / Dhai(Bengali) Woodfordia fruticosa (L.) Kurz, Flowers are stimulant and astringent.
 They are used in dysentery, diarrhea, menorrhagia, leucorrhoea, ulcers, wounds and toothache.
-Dried flowers are useful in disorders of the mucous membranes, haemorrhoides and derangements of the liver.
+Dried flowers are useful in disorders of the mucous membranes, hemorrhoids, and derangements of the liver.

 Indrayava is dried seeds of Holarrhena antidysenterica Wall.
-Its Ayurvedic Synonyms are Bhadra Yava, Kalinga abd Shakra.
-The seeds manily contains Alkaloids -Steroidal Alkaloid, Conessine etc., Fats, Tannin and Resin.
+Its Ayurvedic Synonyms are Bhadra Yava, Kalinga and Shakra.
+The seeds mainly contain Alkaloids -Steroidal Alkaloid, Conessine, etc., Fats, Tannin and Resin.
 Indrayava is bitter and pungent in taste (Rasa), pungent after digestion (Katu Vipaka), and is cool in effect (Virya).
 It is Laghu and Rukhsha (Drying) in Guna.
 The Pradhan Action / Karma of the tree are Dipana, Sangrahi and Tridosh Shamak (Pacifies Vata, Pitta, and Kapha).